How to get the most out of your fleet EVs with MyGeotab

 Once you have added EVs to your fleet, it is critical to monitor their performance to be sure they are delivering the best ROI, and working to support the fleet’s bigger goal of successful EV adoption.
 Monitoring your EVs will provide you with a complete picture of their performance, utilization and cost, so that you can manage them effectively.
 What are the key metrics you should be tracking, and how do you see that information in MyGeotab?

 First things first, it is important to note that whether you’re looking to make your fleet 1% or 100% electric, you need to make certain that those vehicles are fully data supported by your fleet management system.
 EVs have unique metrics that need to be monitored in order to optimize their performance, range and return on investment.
-This is what sets the Geotab platform apart with support for more than 70 EV models and growing.
-Check the full list here.
+Geotab is committed to supporting new and in-demand vehicles and now supports over 300 EV models.

 So now to the reporting capabilities.
 This post takes you step-by-step through setting up some of the most important EV monitoring metrics in MyGeotab.